Seven Lessons Learned from TEDx on Giving Breakthrough Presentations

 There is no better conclusion than to engage other’s to help with an idea that is worth spreading.

-Follow these seven lessons and you will make a quantum leap with your TED or TEDx talk
+Follow these seven lessons for breakthrough presentations and you will make a quantum leap with your TED or TEDx talk!

 James Mapes is a keynote speaker, best-selling author, coach and hypnotist.
 His most recent book IMAGINE THAT!
 Igniting Your Brain for Creativity and Peak Performance is the first web-supported book with access to 21 video-coaching clips. www.jamesmapes.com